NHI prepares for first-ever CWS, announces first-round draft picks for student teams

 In recent years, the CWS has evolved into a two-part program: The League Series, covering the college application process, and the Thought Series, introducing students to inquiry-based learning.

 As Masciale observed, “We felt that the inaugural CWSx program could fulfill the Collegiate World Series portion digitally, combining pre-program connections with staff, university coaches, and students through the use of technologies such as Moodle, Discord, and TikTok.
-Each of these technologies provides unique opportunities to connect to participants prior and throughout the program.”
+Each of these technologies provides unique opportunities to connect to participants prior to and throughout the program.”

 “Students have been posting their activity drafts to Moodle in advance for university coaches to provide feedback prior to program start, allowing for more coaching during the program than years past.
 Discord is used as the one-stop shop for students to communicate with each other, and to keep track of program announcements or deadlines.
 Students are utilizing TikTok to create 15-second pitches as to why they would be great team members for the university teams.
 The ingenuity of the staff will continue to impact how we run programs and connect with participants in the future.”